 He removes his mic before talking to her and so their interaction remains private.
 However when he emerges looking dejected he admits Dawn said no.

 Three years go by, with Tim remaining unmotivated in his job at Wernham Hogg and Dawn with Lee in Florida also rather unhappy.
 Dawn and Lee are flown back to the UK for an office reunion and to join the Christmas party.
 Dawn and Tim reconnect momentarily when she first arrives back in the office, and the energy between them is warm if a little awkward.

 After opening the present and reading the note in the taxi ride home from the party Dawn returns to the Christmas party without Lee.
-She walks up to Tim and kisses him in front of everyone whilst Yazoo’s “Only you” plays in the background.
+She walks up to Tim and kisses him in front of everyone, whilst Yazoo’s (What’s your cut-off point) “Only you” plays in the background.
 Gareth comments that Dawn has a fiancé and she promptly replies, “not anymore”.

 Who Plays Tim Canterbury?

 Martin Freeman is the actor who plays Tim Canterbury.
 We was born in Aldershot, Hampshire, and is the youngest of five children.
 A graduate of the Central School of Speech and Drama, Freeman’s breakthrough moment in his acting career came when he was cast as Tim in The Office.

 Shortly after starring in The Office, Freeman was cast film, Ali G Indahouse and blockbuster, Love Actually.
 After Love Actually went onto become one of the of most watched movies of the early 2000’s, many other acting roles began to come his way.